 At a minimum, a B2B website should do three things well:

-- Provide clear information about your services, products, and offers.
+- Explain your services, products, and offers clearly.

-- Support visitors who are new to your business and still trying to understand who you are, what you do, and whether they can trust you.
+- Support visitors who are new to your business and still deciding whether they can trust you.

-- Generate high-quality enquiries by guiding the right people towards the next sensible step.
+- Generate good-quality enquiries by guiding the right people towards the next sensible step.

-The purpose of the website is to start conversations, support new visitors, and generate good sales leads.
-Great websites come from planned user journeys, clear objectives, and friction reduction rather than from design alone.
+The purpose of the website is not just to look professional.
+It needs to start conversations, support new visitors, and generate better sales leads.
+Strong websites come from planned user journeys, clear page objectives, and removing unnecessary points of hesitation.

-Every website needs to be audited based on the specific needs of that business and it’s customers.
-Messaging clarity, page structure, social proof and easy routes to the next steps are all key.
+Every website needs to be audited around the specific needs of that business and its customers.
+Messaging, page structure, social proof and clear next steps all matter.

 The 10 areas to review in a B2B website audit